First Application – 15kW Nano & Microgrid Gensets For Villages in India

 This market is projected to grow to $60 billion by 2023.
 Because the architecture of our generators and motors significantly changes the economics of distributed power; we expect to capture a significant share of that growth with advantageous partners.

 The telecom market is expected to see continued expansion, with mobile data traffic growing by 53 percent annually from 2015 to 2020.
 These towers typically need 5 to 15 kW of power.
 Worldwide, forty percent of these towers are off-grid; or, if there is a grid, as in India, it is both incomplete and unreliable; and, therefore, requires backup generators for stable operation.
 For any of these installations, by far the greatest operating expense is fuel.
-By reducing fuel consumption by 33%, our machines provide fast investment payback with superior reliability.
+By reducing fuel consumption, our machines provide fast investment payback with superior reliability.